Dozier School victims could get compensation for abuse they endured

 When Ralph Freeman was just a boy, he tried to run.

 As he ran through the school’s grounds, thinking he was in a bad dream, a grown man stabbed him in the leg with a railroad spike attached to a pole.
-Weeks later, other boys who were suffering physical and sexual abuse at the school planned to run away in Atlanta.
+Weeks later, other boys who were suffering physical and sexual abuse at the school planned to run away in Atlanta, where they were to attend a basketball game.
 But Freeman couldn’t — his leg was too injured.

-In front of Florida Senators on Tuesday, Freeman, now 66, said that the things he endured at the Dozier school are the worst he’s seen in his life.
-He said he suffers from depression still, and that the only people who understand him are other victims — some of whom sat behind him in the committee meeting, eyes welling up.
+In front of Florida senators on Tuesday, Freeman, now 66, said the things he endured at the Dozier School are the worst he’s seen in his life.
+He said that he suffers from depression still and that the only people who understand him are other victims — some of whom sat behind him in the committee meeting, eyes welling up.

 “This happened on American soil, people,” Freeman said.
 “This happened in Florida.
 If any of you want to see what boiling hot water looks like on a kid, the marks are still there.”